comp426-2022-fall/a99-team9/README.md

 Take a look at our demo video here!
 In our demo, we focus on the ___.

 Stepup Instructions:

-      o.
-Clone the repository
+      1. Clone the repository

-      1. Run npm install: this will install all the dependencies needed for this project
+      2. Run npm install: this will install all the dependencies needed for this project

-      2. Run npm start
+      3. Run npm start

-      3. On your browser, navigate to the webpage localhost:4000/ //maybe change port
+      4. On your browser, navigate to the webpage localhost:4000/ //maybe change port

-      4. CONTROL+C will kill the server when you are finished
+      5. CONTROL+C will kill the server when you are finished

 Team Management: